jumpyvi/fishtank/README.md

 Docker installed from a quadlet to a sysext

-Docker is NOT containerized with that install method, it's as close as "good old "shove and run" packaging" as it gets
+Docker is NOT containerized with that install method, it's as close as good old "shove and run packaging" as it gets

 `just in-systemddocker`